dprotti/todomvc-gwtgaechannel/readme.md

 # Google Web Toolkit TodoMVC with Real Time Collab

+**UNFORTUNATELY THE LIVE DEMO IS NOT CURRENTLY WORKING AFTER GOOGLE RETIRED ITS CHANNEL API SERVICE IN OCT.
+31 2017**

 This is [TodoMVC](http://todomvc.com) app supporting real-time collaboration.
 When a user adds, modifies or removes a task, the change is reflected in real-time in all other browsers.